rafaelgabler/SIMMHT/README.md

 The source code files are:

-- *entrada.dat*: configuration file where the user can alter the simulation data.
+- *config.dat*: configuration file where the user can alter the simulation data.
 This file is not necessary for compilation purposes, but the code was designed to read it in this specific format;

-- *entrada.f90*: FORTRAN file that reads the configuration file and stores all information in terms of variables used through the calculations performed;
+- *input.f90*: FORTRAN file that reads the configuration file and stores all information in terms of variables used through the calculations performed;

-- *variaveis.f90*: FORTRAN module with the declaration of all global variables used in the code;
+- *variables.f90*: FORTRAN module with the declaration of all global variables used in the code;

 - *simmht.f90*: FORTRAN file that calls the necessary functions in a given order to perform the simulations that produce a database;

-- *funcoes.f90*: FORTRAN module with all the subroutines used in the calculations;
+- *functions.f90*: FORTRAN module with all the subroutines used in the calculations;

 In order to run the simulations, the user needs to follow these steps: